Change the world. Change your community.

 - Involve youth and adults as partners existing at all levels of program design, implementation and evaluation and through shared knowledge and activities have reciprocal leading, teaching and mentoring roles.

-Janelle Stewart, Leadership and Civic Engagement Work Group Co-Chair
+Roxanne Turner, Leadership, Civic, and Cultural Engagement Work Group Co-Chair

-Darren Bagley, Leadership and Civic Engagement Work Group Co-Chair
+Connie Lange, Leadership, Civic, and Cultural Engagement Work Group Co-Chair